Chang Ung: Regarding the Legal Status of Chang Ung's ITF

 In 2009, Mrs. Choi Chun Hi, widow of General Choi Hong Hi spoke at the 19th ITF Congress in St. Petersburg, Russia.

 She stated, "I wish you would support Prof. and Dr. Chang Ung, and be with him with one mind and one will for the brighter future of the ITF".

-Professor Chang Ung is also the president of International Martial Art Games Committee.
+Chang was also the president of International Martial Art Games Committee.
 Chang has been an advocate for Asia's third Winter Games, stating that it would help the development of winter sports in the region which are "still far behind" Europe and North America.

 In 2015, Chang resigned and was replaced by Ri Yong-son as the President of ITF.

 At the end of 2018 Ung ceased to be a member of the IOC retiring as per protocol after turning 80.

+Death

+Chang died on 29 March 2026, at the age of 87.